Pumpkin Patch Pancakes with Apple Cider Syrup

 • Bring to a boil, remembering to stir occasionally.
 Boil until desired thickness and remove from heat.

 • For pancakes: prepare pancake mix according to package directions.
-Then for every cup of mix used, add 1/4 cup canned pumpkin and 1/4 tsp pumpkin spice.
-(I usually use 2 cups of mix, so I ad 1/2 cup pumpkin and 1 tsp pumpkin spice)
+Then mix in the canned pumpkin and pumpkin spice.

 • Cook pancakes and serve with the apple cider syrup.